mysociety/fixmystreet/customising/css.md

 little strict.
 Typically, those colours *must* always be either exactly three or six hex characters long.
 And there must be a `#` before and a semicolon after each one.

-These are the colours which you can easily change within the existing (default) stylesheet.
+These are the colours which you can easily change within your copy of the
+stylesheet:

 <table class="table">
     <tr>